Mulberry, Florida: Florida Pebble Strike

 By 1919, many miners had joined the International Union of Mine, Mill, and Smelter Workers.
 In April of that year, the union called a strike asking for a minimum wage and an eight-hour work day, after which the mining companies brought in strikebreakers from Georgia.
 Electricity was cut off from both Mulberry and Fort Meade.
 On the evening of August 21, 1919, four mine guards for the Prairie Pebble Phosphate Company opened fire upon the town in an apparent attempt to break the strike, claiming that a man had shot at the power house in which they were sheltered.
 During the indiscriminate shooting, two adults were wounded and a two-year-old child was killed after being shot through the heart.
 Later that night, another black man was killed when the guards continued firing in Mulberry's black neighborhood.
 The sheriff's investigation found no evidence of a firearm in the accused man's possession nor at the location from which it was claimed he had fired.
 After quelling the rage of the townspeople, who wanted to attack the power house and mine guards, the sheriff arrested the four mine guards shortly after midnight.

 Lynchings

 The Ku Klux Klan maintained a presence in Mulberry, with the last public march occurring in 1979.
 At least six black people were lynched in the early 1900s, as well as at least one white man.

 Geography and climate

+The exact coordinates for the City of Mulberry are located at 27°54′35″N 81°58′09″W.